trystan2k/dotfiles/README.md

 ## Thanks to

-This repo was based in the | [Mathias Bynens](https://mathiasbynens.be/) | one (<https://github.com/mathiasbynens/dotfiles).> I had remove some setup I do not need and add some I found over internet.
+This repo was based on the | [Mathias Bynens](https://mathiasbynens.be/) | one (<https://github.com/mathiasbynens/dotfiles).>
+I had remove some setup I do not need and added some I found over the internet.

-The unassisted install script was based in the | [Mohammed Ajmal Siddiqui](https://github.com/ajmalsiddiqui/dotfiles) | one.
-I had added some tools I used and remove some I don't.
+The unassisted install script was based on the | [Mohammed Ajmal Siddiqui](https://github.com/ajmalsiddiqui/dotfiles) | one.
+I added some tools I used and remove some I don't.

-The idea to split tools into separated files was inspired by | [Zach Holman](https://github.com/holman/dotfiles) |, which later was replaced by Brewfile usage.
+The idea to split tools into separate files was inspired by | [Zach Holman](https://github.com/holman/dotfiles) |, which later was replaced by Brewfile usage.

-And many other folks that is always available to help in GitHub Issue, StackOverFlow questions, blog articles and sharing Gists with examples.
+And many other folks that are always available to help with GitHub Issue, StackOverFlow questions, blog articles, and sharing Gists with examples.